Dudemullet/dotfiles/README.md

 #### with ppop
 ```
-// assumin we are in dev
+// assumin we are in dev branch
 git ppop master pull
 git rebase master
 ```

 ## tig

+These are some useful key bindings I've configured for [tig](https://github.com/jonas/tig).

+> Text-mode interface for git

+### c (key binding)
+checkout the currently highlighted commit

+### R (key binding)
+`git reset hard` to the currently highlighted commit